-With this in mind, they devised a dating-scenario analogy, challenging students to explain and theorise a fictional couple’s behaviour in a way that could be transferred to an IR analysis of state behaviour.
+The 2017 Prize was awarded to Christopher L. Pallas and Charity Butcher for their innovative article explaining how they had devised a dating-scenario analogy, challenging students to explain and theorise a fictional couple’s behaviour in a way that could be transferred to an IR analysis of state behaviour.

-'This is an innovative and novel way to encourage political science students to think about and engage with IR theory.
-We liked the presentation of the method in a 'recipe-style', so that people can actually apply it, and the discussion is still fulfilling high standards; and the experience of dating is (somewhat) universal, so that students from different gendered, social and ethnic backgrounds can relate to it'.
+The judges described it as '...an innovative and novel way to encourage political science students to think about and engage with IR theory.
+We liked the presentation of the method in a "recipe style", so that people can actually apply it, and the discussion is still fulfilling high standards; and the experience of dating is (somewhat) universal, so that students from different gendered, social and ethnic backgrounds can relate to it'.